strmwtr/file_organizer/README.md

 # file_organizer

 Objective:
-Tool created to help organize photos taken during field assessments.
+Tool created to help organize files.
+Created with photos in mind, but any stand alone file could be reorganized with this script.

 Overview:
-When performing field work it is commom to take photos of a site, then put them in a directory back at the office.
-This script helps organize these files.
-The example below will help illustrate what this script does.
+directory_creator.py creates directory tree based on list of names and location provided by user. </n>
+User then manually places files into appropriate folders created by directory_creator.py. </n>
+file_organizer.py then renames each file in the folder with the structure <directory_name>__<counter>.<extension>

 Requirements:
 Python 2.7
-Written to refect windows file system
+Windows OS

 Instructions:
 1: Download repo via github